Synchronous flowering: Community synchrony

 Evidence for community synchrony is mixed and requires phylogenetic analyses to determine that synchrony is not simply a product of relatedness among co-occurring species.
 For plants with pollinator-mediated reproduction, plants with similar pollination syndromes may establish together where there are appropriate pollinators available, by a process called filtering.
-Plants species which share pollinators are likely to flower synchronously, and the presence of a coflowering species can facilitate pollination in a species.
+Plant species which share pollinators are likely to flower synchronously, and the presence of a coflowering species can facilitate pollination in a species.
 However, it is unclear whether group selection can act on a community to drive the evolution of synchrony in multiple species.
 Synchronously-flowering species in a community may evolve other divergent traits to avoid competition and prevent the transfer of heterospecific pollen.

 Because overlap in flowering times can lead to pollinators maintaining site fidelity, there could be selection for overlapping, but not synchronous flowering in a community.
 Synchronously flowering species can also drive the evolution of longer flowering periods due to increased heterospecific pollen transfer, which could result in more synchronous flowering simply by sharing more overlapping days.

-More work is needed to determine whether species’ flowering synchrony can evolve due to the composition of the community they inhabit.
+More work is needed to determine whether species' flowering synchrony can evolve due to the composition of the community they inhabit.
 Under similar biotic and abiotic drivers of synchrony, species in a community have the potential to undergo parallel evolution; to determine this, the plasticity of synchrony under different environmental conditions must be extricated from the heritable variation in phenological traits.